unixorn/zsh-quickstart-kit/Readme.md

 ### Dotfiles in general

-[dotfiles.github.io/](https://dotfiles.github.io/) has a lot of great resources for dotfiles - frameworks for managing them, configurations for editors and other bootstraps with initial configurations to start from.
+[dotfiles.github.io/](https://dotfiles.github.io/) has a lot of great resources for dotfiles - frameworks for managing them, configurations for editors, and other bootstraps with initial configurations to start from.

 ### Vim